Nature and fine cuisine on the river’s north shore, between Montréal and the city of Québec, in Lanaudière and Mauricie.

 Day 5

-Helicopter ride over the region
+Helicopter flight over the territory

 Hôtel Sacacomie